petebacondarwin/foodme-intro/step-10/README.md

 # Step 10

-List of restaurants loaded from a REST service
+List of restaurants loaded from a RESTful service

 Filter the restaurants by price and rating:

-* Add a new form to the left of the restaurant list
+* Add a new form to the left of the restaurant list - use `col-md-...` classes to align the columns

 ```html
 <div class="col-md-3">